Loginistaken/Orb-Mint-Multi-blockchain-Compatible-Coin/whitepaper.md

 Precision-Scaled Supply:
-At its core, Orb-mint uses 7 decimal precision (e7) rather than the larger decimal holding places for precise measurments of value although smaller memes use larger decimals to help point out the fractions of a coin, we implemnet less coin in intial minting and antictipate larger than average meme scale value.
+At its core, Orb-mint uses 7 decimal precision (e7) rather than the larger decimal holding places for precise measurments of value although smaller memes use larger decimals to help point out the fractions of a Orb-Mint-Multi-blockchain-Compatible-Coin, we implemnet less coin in intial minting and antictipate larger than average meme scale value.
 After all despite being compatible with other blocks this coin has its own Block-, it's built to run fast and in syntax formation in CPP.
-This design is more than symbolic—it mathematically aligns with Orbimint’s total supply of 7,000,000,000 tokens (expressed in code as 70'000'000'000'000'000. to preserve micro-level accounting accuracy).
+This design is more than symbolic—it mathematically aligns with ’s total supply of 7,000,000,000 tokens (expressed in code as 70'000'000'000'000'000. to preserve micro-level accounting accuracy).
 This decision reduces computational overhead and simplifies gas estimation across millions of transactions, offering a cleaner, more energy-efficient footprint over time.
 While 18 decimals may be more flexible for DeFi derivatives, Orbimint's use of e7 precision intentionally limits micro-